-JCA is again hosting a Meet the Candidates meeting for the Ohariu Electorate candidates seeking your votes in the 2017 general election.
+Mark your diaries: Wednesday 30 August is the date for the JCA-hosted Meet the Candidates meeting for Ohariu Electorate candidates seeking your votes in the 2017 general election.

 This is your chance to meet the candidates in person, kanohi ki te kanohi, to test their mettle yourself, to hear :

 - Why they want the job

 - What they want to achieve for local people over the next 3 years

 - How they plan to stay grounded in the electorate and connected with local people

 Wellington City Council proposes to move a kindergarten onto a hard-won and scarce public community garden in Johnsonville.